 As Edwina's story unravels she is revealed as a complex and intriguing person.
 Not just the 'frail old lady' trapped in her dated house, but a woman who has lived an extraordinary life, full of love and tragedy.
 Why is she now so alone?
 What happened to Edwina's family all those years ago?

 A house is such a personal space, we invest time and energy into making it our own, filling it with love, memories and personal items from our lives.
-In Moving the author does a wonderful job of expressing just how attached we become to our house and how our memories are so intertwined with the different rooms and to the every day objects within.
+In Moving the author does a wonderful job of expressing just how attached we become to our house and how our memories are so intertwined with the different rooms and to the

 The interaction between the characters and the history and personal stories behind their actions makes Moving a very enjoyable read.
 Things are not always what they seem and Moving takes you behind the scenes, giving you a glance at the deeper picture.